 The holidays can be enjoyable even when you have chronic pain, if you take steps to care for yourself and prioritize your needs.

 Ready to seek pain treatment as a gift to yourself?
-Schedule a consultation at The Heilman Center for Pain and Spine Care or call (734)796-7555.
+Click to schedule a consultation at The Heilman Center for Pain and Spine Care or call (734)796-7555.